 One of the first records in early rolls was Adam de Waterhous who was listed in Yorkshire in 1308.

 Early History of the Waterous family

-Another 117 words (8 lines of text) are included under the topic Early Waterous History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Waterous research.
+Another 59 words (4 lines of text) covering the years 1535, 1591, 1582, 1602, 1588, 1619 and 1670 are included under the topic Early Waterous History in all our PDF Extended History products and printed products wherever possible.

 Waterous Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Watehouse, Waterhouse and others.

 Early Notables of the Waterous family (pre 1700)

 Outstanding amongst the family at this time was Sir Edward Waterhouse (1535-1591), Chancellor of the Exchequer in Ireland.
 He was born at Helmstedbury, Hertfordshire and the youngest son of John Waterhouse of Whitechurch, Buckinghamshire, and Margaret, daughter of Henry Turner of Blunt's Hall in Suffolk.
 "His father was sometime auditor to Henry VIII, and a family tradition relates that the king, one day visiting him, 'gave a Benjamin's portion of dignation to this Edward, foretelling by his royal augury that he would be the crown of them all, and a man of great honour and wisdom, fit for the service of...

 Some of the Waterous family moved to Ireland, but this topic is not covered in this excerpt.